junxit/us-congress-bills-115/bill.md

 > ## § 610.
 Periodic review of rules
 >
-> - **(a)** Not later than 180 days after the date of enactment of this section, each agency shall publish in the Federal Register and place on website of the agency a plan for the periodic review of rules issued by the agency which the head of the agency determines have a significant economic impact on a substantial number of small entities.
+> - **(a)** Not later than 180 days after the date of enactment of this section the Small Business Regulatory Flexibility Improvements Act, each agency shall publish in the Federal Register and place on website of the agency a plan for the periodic review of rules issued by the agency which the head of the agency determines have a significant economic impact on a substantial number of small entities.
 Such determination shall be made without regard to whether the agency performed an analysis under section 604.
 The purpose of the review shall be to determine whether such rules should be continued without change, or should be amended or rescinded, consistent with the stated objectives of applicable statutes, to minimize any adverse significant economic impacts or maximize any beneficial significant economic impacts on a substantial number of small entities.
 Such plan may be amended by the agency at any time by publishing the revision in the Federal Register and subsequently placing the amended plan on the website of the agency.
-> - **(b)** The plan shall provide for the review of all such agency rules existing on the date of enactment of this section within 10 years of the date of publication of the plan in the Federal Register and for review of rules adopted after the date of enactment of this section within 10 years after the publication of the final rule in the Federal Register.
+> - **(b)** The plan shall provide for the review of all such agency rules existing on the date of enactment of this section the Small Business Regulatory Flexibility Improvements Act within 10 years of the date of publication of the plan in the Federal Register and for review of rules adopted after the date of enactment of this section the Small Business Regulatory Flexibility Improvements Act within 10 years after the publication of the final rule in the Federal Register.
 If the head of the agency determines that completion of the review of existing rules is not feasible by the established date, the head of the agency shall so certify in a statement published in the Federal Register and may extend the review for not longer than 2 years after publication of notice of extension in the Federal Register.
 Such certification and notice shall be sent to the Chief Counsel for Advocacy of the Small Business Administration and the Congress.
 > - **(c)** The plan shall include a section that details how an agency will conduct outreach to and meaningfully include small businesses (including small business concerns owned and controlled by women, small business concerns owned and controlled by veterans, and small business concerns owned and controlled by socially and economically disadvantaged individuals (as such terms are defined in section 3 and section 8(d)(3)(C) of the Small Business Act (15 U.S.C.
 632 and 637(d)(3)(C)))) for the purposes of carrying out this section.
 The agency shall include in this section a plan for how the agency will contact small businesses and gather their input on existing agency rules.
-> - **(d)** Each agency shall annually submit a report regarding the results of its review pursuant to such plan to Congress, the Chief Counsel for Advocacy of the Small Business Administration, and, in the case of agencies other than independent regulatory agencies (as defined in section 3502 of title 44) to the Administrator of the Office of Information and Regulatory Affairs of the Office of Management and Budget.
+> - **(d)** Each agency shall annually submit a report regarding the results of its review pursuant to such plan to Congress, the Chief Counsel for Advocacy of the Small Business Administration, and, in the case of agencies other than independent regulatory agencies (as defined in section 3502 of title 44), to the Administrator of the Office of Information and Regulatory Affairs of the Office of Management and Budget.
 Such report shall include the identification of any rule with respect to which the head of the agency made a determination described in paragraph (5) or (6) of subsection (e) and a detailed explanation of the reasons for such determination.
 > - **(e)** In reviewing a rule pursuant to subsections (a) through (d), the agency shall amend or rescind the rule to minimize any adverse significant economic impact on a substantial number of small entities or disproportionate economic impact on a specific class of small entities, or maximize any beneficial significant economic impact of the rule on a substantial number of small entities to the greatest extent possible, consistent with the stated objectives of applicable statutes.
 In amending or rescinding the rule, the agency shall consider the following factors:
 >   - **(1)** The continued need for the rule.
 >   - **(2)** The nature of complaints received by the agency from small entities concerning the rule.